openSUSE/news-o-o/_posts/2010-02-01-download-nowits-here-opensuse-11-3-milestone-1.markdown

   * Nepomuk isnÂ´t running [Bug #575149](https://bugzilla.novell.com/show_bug.cgi?id=575149)

 You can track the [most annoying bugs on the wiki](http://en.opensuse.org/Bugs:Most_Annoying_Bugs_11.3_dev) along with 11.3 development.
-If you want to make sure 11.3 final is free of annoying bugs, we™ll need your help finding, reporting, and fixing those hidden bugs.
+If you want to make sure 11.3 final is free of annoying bugs, weâ€™ll need your help finding, reporting, and fixing those hidden bugs.

 To learn more about testing openSUSE, visit the[ Testing pages](http://en.opensuse.org/Testing) on the openSUSE wiki.
 To follow the testing and development process, we suggest that you subscribe to the openSUSE-Factory mailing list ([Subscribe](mailto:opensuse-factory+subscribe@opensuse.org) | [Help](mailto:opensuse-factory+help@opensuse.org) | [Archives](http://lists.opensuse.org/opensuse-factory/)) and join the #openSUSE-Factory channel on Freenode to discuss openSUSE development.